 The most common phrase or concept you’ll hear when you start looking for definitions of engagement is “discretionary effort.”
 A definition of engagement might suggest that the degree to which an employee is engaged is proportional to the amount of discretionary effort they put forth in their job.

 This might be a new term for you if you don’t work in HR, so here’s a pretty straight-forward definition of discretionary effort I found:

 “Discretionary effort is the level of effort people could give if they wanted to, but above and beyond the minimum required.” —Aubrey C. Daniels, Ph.D.

 On the surface, discretionary effort probably seems like a reasonable way to measure engagement.
-I know that for years, I thought that this made plenty of sense.
+For years, I thought this made plenty of sense.
 But now, I’m not as sure.
 Here’s why.

 So, if a leader’s expectation is for you to give your best, what then is discretionary effort?
 What is more than your best?
 If a leader’s expectation is that you give your all and do your best, and yet we still find that there is a need to talk about and measure for discretionary effort, then I think that points to poor management skills rather than poor engagement.
-If a manager has high expectations but lacks the skills to invite their teams to live up to those expectations and hold them accountable to doing so, then a gap develops.
+If managers have high expectations but lack the skills to invite their teams to live up to those expectations and hold them accountable, then a gap develops.